samibentebbiche/OpenGL-Project/README.md

 # OpenGL-Project
-a simple game base on OpenGL
+a simple game based on OpenGL